 - Squat down, replace the weights on the ground and jump your feet back into a high plank to complete one repetition.

-3. Lunge and Curl
+3. Walking Lunge And Bicep Curl

 - To do this exercise, hold a dumbbell in each hand and stand with your feet at about hip distance apart.